 6.6 LaTeX sub-figures

 Sometimes you may want to include multiple images in a single figure environment.
-Sub-figures allow us to achieve this by arranging multiple images within a single environment and providing each with their own sub-caption.
+Sub-figures allow us to achieve this by arranging multiple images within a single environment and providing each with its own sub-caption.

 Sub-figures require the LaTeX package subfig.
 We can load it via the